 Another hour in the car from Ystad and we arrived at Kåseberga.
 Admittedly we did not know about this gem until we turned off the highway.
 We spotted dozens of paragliders from a distance and could see they were playing in the updraft wind by the tall bluffs.
 The photographer in me had to take a closer look.
 As it happened Kåseberga is a tourist hot spot in Skåne with Sweden's Stonehenge from the iron age; 59 large boulders, standing in a 67 meters long and 19 meters wide ship-like formation.

 The boulders were a short hike from the parking lot.
 The plateau was windswept and packed with tourists.
-I was a great added bonus and I snapped a few photos of the paragliders also.
-We walked into the small village of Kåseberga and gave in to the temptations and had ice cream in the sun.
+Despite the crowds, it was a great stop and as an added bonus, I snapped a few photos of the paragliders also.
+We walked into the small village of Kåseberga and gave in to the temptation of ice cream in the sun.

 Simrishamn Swim and Kivik Dinner

-We continued our drive along the coast and picked a route to Brosarp via Simrishamn and Kivik.
+We continued our drive along the coast and picked a route to Brösarp via Simrishamn and Kivik.
 By the time we reached Simishamn, we were highly due for a swim.
-We had a few GPS navigation issues but finally found a place where we could access a beach.
-We rested on the beach for a while and had a refreshing swim.
-The drive to Kivik was stunning in the early August evening low sunlight.
-Again we drove through small communities with an endless number of cute cottages.
-We settled for a fish and chips restaurant on the harbor front for dinner in Kivik.
-It was one of those beautiful summer evenings with no wind to speak of and we pinched our selves and made sure to enjoy it.
+We had a few GPS navigation issues but finally found a place where we could access the beach.
+Our afternoon nap on the beach was followed by a refreshing swim.
+The drive to Kivik was stunning as small communities and an endless number of cute cottages were basked in the low sunlight of an early August evening.
+A photographer’s golden hour.
+Given our location, the logical choice for dinner was seafood.
+Enticed by the lineup and seemingly happy customers dining at picnic tables along the dock, we opted for Sillaluckan, a cafeteria style hangout where fried herring and other treats are sold from the take out window.
+It was one of those beautiful summer evenings with no wind to speak of.
+We pinched ourselves and enjoyed the evening atmosphere.

+Booking last minute there were limited choices for accommodation.
 We opted for an affordable and very basic Airbnb in Brösarp, the Old Doctor's Annex.
 A few things surprised us about the old doctor’s annex.
-The shower was in the adjacent building and we had to make the beds, and then strip the beds in the morning, and vacuum before checkout, or risk additional fees.
-Come to think of it, we also did all the work booking it online.
+The shower was in the adjacent building and we had to make the beds upon arrival.
+A flyer in the unit advised we were to strip the beds in the morning and vacuum before checkout or risk additional fees.
+Come to think of it, we also did all of the work booking it online.
+Practical Swedish, Ikea-like efficiency to get the job done I guess.
 All kidding aside, we slept well and the host was super friendly and offered plenty of advice on what to see in a region he was clearly very proud of.

 The Hills of Brosarp

-The Hills of Brosarp, or in Swedish, Brösarp Backar is the gorgeous terrain surrounding Brosarp with hills, trees, and trails in abundance.
-We arrived in Brosarp at the golden hour and as a photographer this means you drop everything and grab the camera.
+The Hills of Brosarp, or in Swedish, Brösarp Backar is host to rolling hills, trees, and hiking trails in abundance.
+We arrived in Brösarp at the golden hour and as a photographer this means you drop everything and grab your camera.
 I did just that.
-Despite the fact that we had been on the road for the entire day I went out to explore after we checked in to our Airbnb.
+Despite the fact that we had been on the road for the entire day I was enticed by the light and went out to explore for another hour after we had checked in to our Airbnb to chase the light.

-The local bakery in Brosarp was recommended to us for a hearty breakfast buffet.
+The local bakery in Brösarp was recommended for their hearty breakfast buffet.
 A perfect start to the day.
-The weather on this second day of our Sweden road trip proved to be every bit as good as on the first and we started out with a hike in the hills of Brosarp.
+The weather on this second day of our Sweden road trip proved to be every bit as good as on the first and we started out with a hike to the top of the hills of Brosarp to see the views down the valley.
 Hallmölla was our next destination a half hour drive from Brosarp.
 Hallmölla is the site of the largest waterfall in Skåne but we are sorry to relay the message; it wasn't much of a waterfall compared to what we are used to in Canada.
 It took a little while to find it and when we arrived we still weren't sure we were in the right location.
 With that said, we still enjoyed Hallmölla.
 We cooled off by the creek and I captured a few frames.

 After our hike and visit to the waterfall in Hallmölla we were ready for the final stretch of our road trip.
-We had only booked one night and knew we needed to be back in Copenhagen by the end of the day.
+We had only booked one night away and knew we had to be back in Copenhagen by the end of the day.
 But first, we wanted to make a stop in Malmö.
 Because of our early start to the day, we still had time despite the four-hour drive to reach Malmö.
 Traffic was light and we put on some good tunes and spent the time in the car planning our Europe trip, which was to start two weeks later.
 Parking is always a challenge in cities and Malmö was no exception on a busy summer day.
-We settled on a parkade near the center.
-It was a bit further away from the action than we had anticipated but it made little difference as we merely wanted to take in the atmosphere of the city.
-For lunch, we picked a pasta place which had seating in a cozy back yard.
+We settled on a parkade near the centre.
+It was a bit further away from the action than we had anticipated but it made little difference as our goal with the stop was to take in the atmosphere of the city.
+For lunch, we picked a pasta place with seating in a cozy back yard.
 The service was good and the meal was okay but forgettable.